Tuesday, 31 May 2005

 Part of the way to my workplace is through Ghisello park along the Navile canale.
 In the park, watching children with their parents or grand-parents makes me feel warm and gooey inside.
 The ducks with shining green necks, the steel-gray of the water in the canal, the canopy of tall trees with green leaves, transparent with sunlight filtering through, everything looks lovely.

 As I work, it is good to listen to Hindi music on internet but sometimes, I wish there was a live radio-station from New Delhi that I could listen to.
-There are other live radios with Indian music but I want a live station from Delhi.
+There are other live radios with Indian music, like the radio from Fiji, but I want a live station from Delhi.
+I want a radio with ads.

 Italy has hundreds of web-based radios.
 Any radio worth its salt has an internet version.
 Why can't the Indian radios do that?
 Why is website of All India radio without live broadcast for last 2 years or so?
 I wonder if Delhi B still has Forces' Request with old songs from 1950s and 1960s?